jamezjaz/Platform_Game/README.md

     ⬅️  ➡️
      ⬆️

-Basically, the game can played with the Left, the Right and the Up arrow keys only.
+Basically, the game can be played with the Left, the Right and the Up arrow keys only.
 To collect the stars and gain points, move the character left with ⬅️ key and right with ➡️ key.
 To jump, use ⬆️ key.
 The player should endavour to collect as many stars as possible in order to gain more points.